 - Second eccentricity squared: 0.00673949674227

-WGS 84 serves as both a coordinate frame and a datum.
-Its geodetic datum provides the framework within which geodetic measurements such as GPS data are referenced.
-The WGS 84 datum is defined and maintained by the National Geospatial-Intelligence Agency (NGA).
+WGS 84 functions as both a coordinate frame and a datum.
+The datum provides the framework that GPS measurements reference.
+It’s defined and maintained by the National Geospatial-Intelligence Agency (NGA), which probably tells you something about how seriously the US government takes positional accuracy.

 WGS 84 in Modern Technology